 - 1. EPDM, Single-ply, 60-mil minimum thickness.
 Fully adhered system is preferred. - 2.
-Built-up Roofing, Hot Bitumen, 4-ply minimum. - 3.
 Hybrid 4-ply system with reinforced Modified Bitumen cap sheet.

 Other Roofing Membrane

 The University will consider a request for the use of membranes other than EPDM, BUR, and Hybrid 4-ply system.
 The request must be received and approved before working drawings are submitted for review and shall provide the following: